10 Fascinating Cockroach Facts Dr. Jim Fredericks

 triggered by cockroach allergens, and the germs and bacteria they

 have been known to spread.
-What may not be as widely known is that
+What may not be as widely known is the

-they are a very interesting and resilient pest that exhibits some
+fact that cockroaches are a very interesting and resilient pest

-very odd behavior and survival tactics.
-For example, cockroaches
+that exhibits some very odd behavior and survival tactics.
+For

-spend 75% of their time resting and can withstand temperatures as
+example, cockroaches spend 75% of their time resting and can

-Here are ten of the most fascinating facts about
+Here are ten of the most fascinating cockroach facts:

 - A cockroach can live for a week without its head.
 Due to their